oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/04-wls-domain.md

 ## Running a WLS Domain
-The WLS operator has documents about creating domains, e.g. different considerations and different options, see detail info in [managing domains guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/).
+The WLS operator has detailed documents about creating domains, e.g. different considerations and different options, see detail info in [managing domains guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/).
 The only extra step needed to integrate with Prometheus is to install the wls-exporter web application to WLS servers/clusters.

 In this task, we provide concrete scripts to create a demonstration domain.

 ### Set Proxy Before Run
-In the scripts to build the domain image, we use `wget` to donwload WebLogic Deploy Tool archive from GitHub.
-If you run the script behind a proxy, you need to configure the proxy setting properly first.
+In the scripts running below, we use `wget` to donwload WebLogic Deploy Tool archive from GitHub.
+If you are behind a proxy, you need to configure the proxy setting properly.
 One of the approaches is to use proxy variables:
 ```
 export http_proxy=http://proxy_host:proxy_port